UnisonUI/UnisonUI/README.md

 The docker provider list all running containers and detect new and stopped containers.

-In order to find compatible container, those containers **MUST** have the following labels on it:
+To find a compatible container, those containers **MUST** have the following labels on it:

 - A label for the port where the OpenApi spec lays (default to: *restui.swagger.endpoint.port*)
 - A label giving the service's name (default to: *restui.swagger.endpoint.service-name*)